ronakupadhyaya/SQL/day2/normalize.md

     - Username and city of the user who created the auction
     - When the auction was created
     - Status of the auction: either running or finished
+    - Start date of auction
-    - How much time is left in the auction
+    - How much time is left in the auction (based on start date and duration)
     - The amount of highest bid for the auction (if any bids were made), who made the highest bid and when

 1. **Bidding on auctions**

-    Logged in users can bid on auctions that are still running.
-With the following rules:
+    Logged in users can bid on auctions based on the following rules:

+    - Users can only bid on auctions that are still running
     - The current highest bidder cannot bid on an auction
     - The new bid has to be at least $0.50 more than the last bid
     - The owner of the auction cannot bid on their own auction